Democide/Legally-Blonde-RPG/README.md

 When the Blonde acts BLONDE:

-- Ridicule or denigrate the Blonde
+- Ridicule or insult the Blonde
 - Offer backhanded praise
 - Exploit her obvious shortcomings
 - If the Blonde acted BLONDE twice within a scene: End it and introduce a greater challenge